If any of these terms are not clear to you, please do contact us at And Other Stories: email@example.com

 What Can You Enter?

-We accept book length works of contemporary fiction for this award.
+We accept unpublished book-length (minimum 17,000 words in total; no maximum) works of literary merit for this award, whether fiction or literary or narrative non-fiction.
 And Other Stories’ mission is to support writing of exceptional literary merit and you can best get a sense of our definition of that by looking at the books we have published.
-You may submit novels, novellas and collections of short stories.
-(Minimum 17,000 words in total; no maximum.)
-The work entered for this award must be a complete book of fiction.
-Not poetry or non-fiction.
+You may not submit simultaneously elsewhere.

 The manuscript should be double-spaced, 12pt, and the pages numbered.
 Include the book’s title but not your name, as the judges read anonymous submissions.